Updated October 7, 2020

 Tenants appreciate landlords who listen to their problems and address them quickly.
-In fact, that’s one of the most common points made in positive reviews of rental properties.
+That’s one of the most common points made in positive reviews of rental properties.
 If you want to establish a great online presence, you’ll need to get your tenants to brag about your professionalism and willingness to handle problematic situations.

 Tips for Encouraging Your Tenants to Voice Concerns:

-- Call to check in every once in awhile - ask if there is anything that can be improved.
+- Call to check in every once in awhile - ask if anything can be improved.

 - Create a resident feedback box where people can anonymously drop suggestions if they wish.